sti136/MachineLearningnote/chapter9_part1.md

 ![](picture/ch9_5.jpg)
 How to apply to machine learning?

-mu is the mean of those example.
+Mu is the mean of those example.

 sigma^2 is the variance of those example.